kholterhoff/kholterhoff.github.io/S18_ENG_1102/Bibliography.md

 Murphy, Patricia.
 “The Gendering of History in _She_.” _Studies in English Literature, 1500-1900_ 39.4 (1999): 747-72.

 Pocock Tom. _Rider Haggard and the Lost Empire_.
 London: Weidenfeld and Nicolson, 1993.

+Reid, Julia.
+“Gladstone Bags, Shooting Boots, and Bryant & May’s Matches: Empire, Commerce, and the Imperial Romance in the _Graphic_‘s Serialization of H. Rider Haggard’s _She_.” _Studies in the Novel_ 43.2 (2011): 152-78.

+Stiebel, Lindy. _Imagining Africa: Landscape in H. Rider Haggard’s African Romances_.
+Westport, Conn.: Greenwood, 2001.